OE-FET/customxepr/README.md

 The Keithley 2600 user interface and driver have been split off as separate packages at [https://github.com/OE-FET/keithley2600](https://github.com/OE-FET/keithley2600) and [https://github.com/OE-FET/keithleygui](https://github.com/OE-FET/keithleygui).

-## System requirements
+## Requirements
 *Required*:

-- Linux or macOS
+- Linux or macOS (may run on Windows with some limited functionality)
 - Python 2.7 or 3.x
-- Python dependencies

-*Optional*:

-- Bruker Xepr software (ESR related functions will not work without Xepr)
-- Postfix - mail transfer agent for macOS and Linux, currently required for email notifications.

-*Python modules*:
+*Required python modules:*
-- PyQT4 or PyQt5 (PyQt 5 preferred)
+- PyQt5 or PySide2 (PyQt 5 preferred)
 - IPython
 - decorator
-- email
 - keithley2600
 - keithleygui
 - lmfit